Chart Color Schemes

 Geebung is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Geebung's population, as of November 2025, is approximately 4670.
-This figure represents an increase of 129 individuals since the 2021 Census, which recorded a population of 4541.
-The growth is inferred from ABS data showing an estimated resident population of 4654 in June 2024 and an additional 33 validated new addresses post-Census date.
-This results in a population density ratio of 1155 persons per square kilometer, comparable to averages observed across other locations assessed by AreaSearch.
-Overseas migration accounted for approximately 76.9% of overall population gains during recent periods.
+Geebung's population, as per AreaSearch's analysis, is approximately 4667 as of February 2026.
+This figure represents an increase of 126 individuals, a 2.8% rise from the 2021 Census which reported a population of 4541.
+The growth is inferred from the estimated resident population of 4654 in June 2024 and an additional 34 validated new addresses since the Census date.
+This results in a population density ratio of 1155 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
+Overseas migration contributed approximately 76.9% of overall population gains during recent periods, driving primary growth for the area.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
-However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 and based on 2022 data.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 and based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
 Looking ahead, population projections indicate a decline of 3 persons by 2041 according to this methodology.
-However, specific age cohorts are expected to grow, notably the 75-84 age group projected to increase by 137 individuals.
+However, specific age cohorts are expected to grow, notably the 75 to 84 age group, projected to increase by 137 people.

 Frequently Asked Questions - Population